davidgama-crypto/xplorers_bundle/docs/apis.md

     "ready": false
 }

+Notes:

-=> this should also add the UID to room state with user info => updates to room state should trigger socket IO push with new room state to client
+- this should also add the UID to room state with player info
+- updates to room state should trigger socket IO push with new room state to client

 ```

 ```

+Description:

-: User leaves the room
+player leaves the room

--> this should be handled via socket io close/disconnect event handler -> remove the uid and user data from the room
+-> this should be handled via socket io close/disconnect event handler -> remove the uid and player data from the room

+Notes:

-=> this should also remove the UID to room state with user info => updates to room state should trigger socket IO push with new room state to client
+- this should also remove the UID to room state with player info
+- updates to room state should trigger socket IO push with new room state to client

 ```